Rough Cut Retreat Submissions - True/False Film Fest

 If the cut you bring to the retreat is over 2.5 hours, it will cut into the time allotted for group discussion of your project.
 Each project will have a set amount of time in the retreat schedule regardless of run time.
 With the current format of the Retreat, we cannot consider episodic content.
 We do not consider films with a projected completed runtime of under one hour.

 Applying to the Rough Cut Retreat is free!
-You’ll complete the application form, with two paragraphs describing your film and an online screener link of 5-10 minutes that best represents the project.
+You’ll complete the application form, with a brief description of your film (1-2 paragraphs) and an online screener link of 5-10 minutes that best represents the project.
 Scenes are always better than sizzle reels.
 Longer work samples will be considered at the jurors’ discretion, but the first 10 minutes of all entries will always be watched.
 We will contact finalists for follow up calls in May, and at that point we will ask you to send your longer cut.
 Those longer samples will be evaluated for fit and final decisions will happen no later than June 2.

 Try to select one or two samples (no more than 10 minutes combined length) that encapsulate the soul of the film.
 By that we mean something that tells us something about you as a director and your story as a piece of cinema.
 Please do NOT send sizzle reels or trailers.
 You are welcome to send a longer cut of your film and specify a ten minute section you would like us to watch (if not specified we will watch the first 10 minutes).